 Unfortunately for Sosa, his attempt was flawed from the very start.

-During his court appearance Thursday morning, a discussion of the case was strangely humorous around room, and even caused Judge Renatha S. Francis to chuckle and say “You actually just made me snort, which I never do.”
+During his court appearance the following Thursday morning, a discussion of the case was strangely humorous around room, and even caused Judge Renatha S. Francis to chuckle and say “You actually just made me snort, which I never do.”

 Sosa was eligible for release without having to post bail, according to the station.